« Previous Page

 local anesthetic to numb the throat.

-very sore throat usually follows a tonsillectomy and may last for several days.
+A person can expect to have a very sore throat after surgery.
+It may last for several days.

 few days after surgery.
-There is a very small risk of bleeding after
+There is a very small risk of serious bleeding after

-A child having a tonsillectomy may feel "out of sorts"
+A child who has a tonsillectomy may not feel well

 Large tonsils are not a reason to have a tonsillectomy